ConsumerDataStandardsAustralia/validation-prototype/README.md

 Mock Data Holder ("LambdaBank")
 ============================================================================
 Along with the other artifacts, this repository also contains a script to build a docker image containing a mock Data Holder (DH).
-The script can be found `consumer-data-au-lambdabank/scripts/dockerisation.sh`.
+The script can be found in `consumer-data-au-lambdabank/scripts/dockerisation.sh`.
 This image allows for easy deployment into test environments without any Haskell experience necessary.

 The mock DH implements all of the defined resource endpoints in the Banking API, responding with mock data that is conformant to the CDS draft standards (v0.2.0 - 20/12/2018).
 The latest version of the standards can be found at Consumer Data Standards Australia.